Nikhil-void/Fake-News-Detection/README.md

 # Fake News Detection

 A Macine Learning project for detecting fake news from a dataset of latest news from NewsAPI.
 Using SKLearns TfidfVectorizer to convert raw news text into matrix of TF-IDF features.
+Used Logistic Regression model for final prediction with an accuracy of 95%

 Kaggle's Fake and real news dataset to train a Logistic Regression Model, which was used to do the final prediction.
 ## Tech Stack